 Discover Scuba Diving

-This course is ideal for those are interested in scuba diving but not committed enough to obtain proper certification.
-The lessons are conducted in a pool, by the beach or off a dive boat.
+This course is ideal for those who are interested in scuba diving but not committed enough to obtain the proper certification level.
+The lessons are conducted in a pool, by the beach, or off a dive boat.

 This course covers the basics about handling your scuba equipment underwater with ease, experience how scuba divers breathe underwater and just having fun in the water. it also includes an information session on the OWD certification for those who are interested.